sojurner/fantasy-futbol_client/README.md

 # Fantasy Futbol

-Fantasy Futbol allows users to create a custom Fantasy Futbol league.
-Users have the option to search for players by name, country, or club.
-In addition, users can view particular stats and add/remove players to/from their team.
+- Fantasy Futbol is a Soccer Application that allows users to create a custom Fantasy Futbol teams/leagues.
+- Users have the option to search for players by name, country, or club.
+- In addition, users can view particular stats and add/remove players to/from their team.

 - [See it Live](https://fantasy-futbol-app.herokuapp.com/)